Luminara-Hub/awesome/README.md

-# awesome
+# Luminara Awesome
-Resources for discussion and coordination of Public Goods Funding initiatives.
+Luminara is a collective aiming to coordinate and catalyze the community towards effective Public Goods Funding on the Namada blockchain.
+This repo will contain helpful links and other resources to that effect.